CSE404-Group1/documents/SRS.md

 ### 1.1
 ## Purpose

-The purpose of this document is to build an online system or E-commerce platform to find the all  kinds of offers and sales advertisement for the regular customers.
+The purpose of this document is to build an online system or E-commerce platform to find all kinds of offers and sales advertisement for the regular customers.
 We will provide and merge all the products offer of this country in one platform.

 ### 1.2
 ## Document Conventions